List of historical markers of the Philippines in Central Visayas

 This list of historical markers installed by the National Historical Commission of the Philippines (NHCP) in Central Visayas (Region VII) is an annotated list of people, places, or events in the region that have been commemorated by cast-iron plaques issued by the said commission.
 The plaques themselves are permanent signs installed in publicly visible locations on buildings, monuments, or in special locations.

 While many Cultural Properties have historical markers installed, not all places marked with historical markers are designated into one of the particular categories of Cultural Properties.

 The first historical marker in the Cebuano Language was unveiled in 2008 for the Cebu Provincial Capitol, Cebu City.
 Another marker in the same language was unveiled for Carcel de Cebu the next year.

 The site of the historical marker of the Sandugo, or the blood compact between Sikatuna and Legazpi became an issue because of the NHCP board resolution that the event site was located off the waters of Loay and not Tagbilaran.
 Despite the resolution, the marker remains in its original place.

-This article lists eighty-seven (87) markers from Central Visayas, including six (6) that are part of the Quincentennial historical markers series.
+This article lists 89 markers from Central Visayas, including six that are part of the Quincentennial historical markers series.

 Bohol

-This article lists thirty (30) markers from the province of Bohol.
+This table lists 30 markers from the province of Bohol.